FEC receives Medium Term Expenditure Framework 2023-2025 - Realnews Magazine

 “We will have a mixture of Airbus and Boeings because every airline that will grow big uses the two.

-“We will start with domestic flights and then we grow to become international and then we move to become regional and intercontinental.
+“We will start with domestic flights and then we grow to become int

-“There are challenges currently in our aviation industry but it is a global phenomenon and it will not last forever because aviation is a very resilient sector.
-Certainly we will overcome these problems,” he added.
-(NAN)